Ostrowski

 Ostrowski ([ɔsˈtrɔfskʲi]; feminine: Ostrowska; plural: Ostrowscy) is a surname of Polish-language origin.
+In Poland, the surname is a toponym for ostrów (meaning islet) and many place names that start with 'Ostrow', such as Ostrowiec.

-The original name may have indicated someone who hailed from the Russian city of Ostrov.
-It is related to a number of surnames in other languages.
+In Russia, the surname Ostrovsky may have indicated someone who hailed from the Russian city of Ostrov.
+It is related to several surnames in other languages.